Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 Let’s get started.

-Definition: You can use Funnel Chart to show progression through a series of connected stages in a process, such as sales or student admission rate in a college.
+Definition: You can use a Funnel Chart to show progression through a series of connected stages in a process, such as sales or student admission rate in a college.

 For instance, a college admissions officer can use a Funnel Chart to show the following: